Restrictions

 | Supports two modes: |

-Resource Quota Limitations
+Resource Quota Limits

 Environmental Public Resource Quota Limits

-Constraint Item | Constraint Value | Description |
+Limit Item | Limit Value | Description |

 ---|---|---|

-Total number of product instances allowed within a single environment | Refer to subscription plan constraints | If the current limitations are unsatisfactory, seek help through a work order Obtaining Services▸ . |
+Total number of product instances allowed within a single environment | Refer to subscription plan version constraints | If current constraints are not met, seek help through a support ticket.
+Obtaining Services▸ 。 |

-Number of member accounts in a single environment | 100 accounts |
+Number of member accounts in a single environment: | 100 |

-Instance Quota Limitations
+Instance Quota Limitations:

-Constraint Item | Constraint Value | Description |
+Limit Item | Limit Value | Description |

 ---|---|---|

-Single instance (cluster) computing specifications | 3AKU ~ 500AKU, offering the following capabilities:
+Single Instance (Cluster) Computing Specification | 3AKU to 500AKU, offering the following capabilities:

-Maximum Number of Topics per Single Instance | Determined by the compute specifications of the created instance.
-Please refer to the specific specification restrictions Billing Instructions for BYOC▸ . | For security and stability, it is recommended to distribute different businesses across separate instances to avoid concentrating all businesses in a single instance. |
+Limits on the Number of Topics per Instance | Defined by the compute specifications of the instance; see specification limits for further details.
+Billing Instructions for BYOC▸ 。 | For security and stability purposes, it's advisable to separate different business operations into distinct instances to avoid consolidating all operations into one instance. |

 Maximum Number of Partitions per Single Instance (Cluster) | ||

-Maximum QPS per Single Instance (Cluster) |
+Maximum Request QPS per Single Instance (Cluster) |

-BYOC Region Restrictions
+BYOC Version Deployment Region Restrictions

 - AWS